 Tour Lowell’s historic pubs

 Kerouac frequented several downtown taverns including The Worthen, 141 Worthen St., one of the city’s oldest watering holes with an antique fan-belt system still in working order.
 This friendly neighborhood bar has cheap $2 drafts and is rumored to be haunted by the ghost of Edgar Allen Poe.
-Ricardo’s Café Trattoria at 110 Gorham St. was once called Nicky’s Bar.
-Some regulars swear this bar is actually haunted by Kerouac’s ghost (but we think Jack’s spirit would prefer roaming the stacks at the Pollard Library).
+The former Nick’s Bar at 110 Gorham St. has been closed for years.
+But before the most recent tenants—Ricardo’s Trattoria—permanently closed their doors earlier this year, regulars swore the bar was actually haunted by Kerouac’s ghost (but we think Jack’s spirit would prefer roaming the stacks at the Pollard Library).
 Cappy’s Copper Kettle, 245 Central St., is a real time-warp bar complete with a vintage four walled telephone booth.
 Every year Kerouac fans gather here to remember Jack with music and poetry.

 Feel the pulse of the city’s night scene

 Jazz fueled Kerouac’s spontaneous prose.
-From The Back Page (15 Kearney Sq.) to UnchARTed (103 Market St.), Dudley’s (19 Merrimack St.), The Blue Taleh (15 Kearney Sq.), The Luna Theater (250 Jackson St., 4th fl. at Mill No. 5), Ricardo’s (110 Gorham St.), Thirsty First (280 Central St.), Life Alive (194 Middle St.) and Brew’d Awakening (61 Market St.), you’ll find original live music every weekend to get your own creative juices flowing, or just get your groove on.
+From the Zorba Music Hall (437 Market St.) and the Old Worthen House to UnchARTed (103 Market St.), Dudley’s (19 Merrimack St.), The Blue Taleh (15 Kearney Sq.), The Luna Theater (250 Jackson St., 4th fl. at Mill No. 5), Mandarin Bistro (24 Market St.), Thirsty First (280 Central St.), Life Alive (194 Middle St.) and Brew’d Awakening (61 Market St.), you’ll find original live music every weekend to get your own creative juices flowing, or just get your groove on.